arko-14/Gen2Vec/README.md

 ## 🔍 Future Enhancements

 * Add a REST API to query Qdrant with new text and return most similar entries.
-* Integrate SQLite or MongoDB for metadata storage if required.
 * Add a Streamlit dashboard for visualization.

 ---